timmooore/COEN390-HydroHomie/README.md

 - **Timothy 🧑‍💻:** Ensures that the system admin has access to all relevant information.
 - **Ba Nam 🧑‍💻:** Focuses on the frontend of the website to create an appealing appearance and ensure a pleasant user experience.

-Concentrates on the design and structure, ensuring clarity and aesthetics throughout the website.
 ## Issues Naming Conventions
 **User stories:**
 User stories issues names will start with US, then followed by the User Storie number, and then the name.